 Our Story: Erin & Daisy | 2017 EBA Grads

 - Before EBA: Before Elite Blog Academy our blog was a mess.
 We had no focus, we used photos we weren't even legally authorized to use, and we had very little clue about how to really earn a living from our blog.

 - After EBA: Ruth's course has been such a blessing!
 We've learned where to put our focus to best benefit our readers, how to build an email list, and how to create multiple income streams.
 We're beyond excited to see what 2018 brings!
 (We completed the course the last week of 2017.)
 Here are our results:

-- Her channel has 1.5 million minutes of watch time and over half a million views!
+- Her channel has more than 5 million minutes of watch time and over 2 million views!
 That means she has a lot of very loyal followers who watch the videos from start to finish.
 They even send private messages on Instagram asking when her next video will be posted!

-- Our Pinterest reach has grown to over 2.2 million, with an engagement rate that hovers around 90%.
-(That's from a following of around 14,000 — so you don't need a massive number of followers to have a good reach!
+- Our Pinterest engagement rate hovers around 90%.
+(That's from a following of around 16,000 — so you don't need a massive number of followers to have a good reach!
 The engagement rate is key, because it means people like your pins and are repinning them.)

 - I just booked a family vacation for Spring Break and am taking Daisy, her best friend, my mom, and my brother.
 The trip was paid for entirely by funds earned from the travel section of our blog, which feels incredible!
 (I'm so accustomed to my parents paying for mine and Daisy's vacations, so it's nice to be able to treat for once.)